 Following the above, the opening balance (June 2016) for NPEs of Greek commercial and cooperative banks was €106.9 billion (these exposures do not include off-balance sheet items of approx. €1.5 billion).
-Banks have set a target for a -38% reduction of their NPEs within the period, reaching €66.7 billion by 2019.
+Banks have set a target for a 38% reduction of their NPEs within the above mentioned period, reaching €66.7 billion by the end of 2019.